Foso/Ktorfit/ktorfit-ksp/Readme.md

 # Ktorfit KSP

-The KSP plugin will generate the implemenations of interfaces that are annotated
+The KSP plugin will generate the implementations of interfaces that are annotated